arabog/alx_revisited/2.deploy-infra-as-code-(iac)/servers_secgrp/Readme.md

 ## Launch configuration
 Note that all the EC2 instances running as a part of an autoscaling group share a common configuration, such as AMI, instance-type, security-group, key pair, etc. All these configurations are saved in a separate resource, called **Launch configuration**.
 Think of a Launch Configuration as a template or a recipe.
 You are instructing the Auto Scaling service HOW to run your web application(that what to include when starting a new instance(s)).

-Note: AWS provides another option, Launch templates, as an alternative to the Launch configuration.
+Note: AWS provides another option, **Launch templates**, as an alternative to the Launch configuration.
 They both serve a similar purpose.
 Writing YAML code for either of them is similar in syntax.
 We will learn to code Launch configuration in this lesson, though.

 An autoscaling group in our example exercise will require the following: